pangenome/manyfa/README.md

-# Thread-Safe FASTA/FASTQ Reader
+# Thread-Safe FASTA/FASTQ Tools

-A header-only C++ library providing thread-safe random access to bgzip compressed and indexed FASTA and FASTQ files.
+A collection of tools for thread-safe random access to bgzip compressed and indexed FASTA and FASTQ files.

 ## Why?